Stijn-Van-Ruymbeke/Stijn-Van-Ruymbeke.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm Stijn"
+title: "Hello there, I'm Stijn Van Ruymbeke 👋"
 author_profile: true
 redirect_from:
   - /about/